mgasquet/R5.A.05-ProgrammationAvancee-Web/tutorials/tutorial3.md

     protected function configure(): void
     {
         $this
-            ->addArgument('videoCode', InputArgument::REQUIRED, "The unique identifier of the video").
+            ->addArgument('videoCode', InputArgument::REQUIRED, "The unique identifier of the video.")
         ;
     }